UCBoulder/cupyopt/README.rst

 git clone https://github.com/CUBoulder-OIT/cupyopt.git
 pip install -e cupyopt/

-NB, The 'x' and 'y' (lately 0.12) in the versioning matches the versioning in Prefect.
-However the 'z' is ours and is not guaranteed to match up with the 'z' in Prefect.
+NB, The 'x.y.z' (e.g. 0.12.6) in the versioning matches the versioning in Prefect.
+However the 4th section is ours to be unique within that version.

 Use
 ---